SpongePowered/SpongeDocs/source/plugin/event/causes.rst

-In this example, the variables would be populated, the cause would contain the ``playerToSimulate`` as the root cause, the ``sourceRunningSudo`` as the second object in the cause and the :javadoc:`GameProfile` as the :javadoc:`EventContextKeys#SIMULATED_PLAYER` context, in addition to anything already in the ``CauseStackManager``.
+In this example, the variables would be populated, the cause would contain the ``playerToSimulate`` as the root cause, the ``sourceRunningSudo`` as the second object in the cause and the :javadoc:`GameProfile` as the :javadoc:`EventContextKeys#PLAYER_SIMULATED` context, in addition to anything already in the ``CauseStackManager``.
 Your event code would be at the bottom of the method.

 .. code-block:: java